-- Crimes which include felonies - punishable by prison sentences more than one year - and misdemeanors - punishable by prison sentences of one year or less;
+- Crimes which include felonies - punishable by prison sentences more than one year - and misdemeanors - punishable by prison sentences of a maximum of 364 days or less;

 - violations which include motor vehicle cases punishable by a fine only; and,

 - Infractions where a fine may be paid by mail without requiring a court appearance (for example, traffic tickets).